-- 49. WFP's experience and analyses indicate that physical, technical, organizational and institutional capacities for improved food security and nutrition in humanitarian and development contexts are often lacking at the national and sub-national levels.
+- 52. WFP's experience and analyses indicate that physical, technical, organizational and institutional capacities for improved food security and nutrition in humanitarian and development contexts are often lacking at the national and sub-national levels.
 There are often significant gaps in skills and capabilities for policy and institutional reform, including convening and coordinating multiple stakeholders.
 In many contexts in which WFP operates, there is an urgent need for capacity development to enhance technical quality and organizational performance, as part of prioritized reform efforts that reflect the needs and aspirations of multiple stakeholders.
-In addition to providing specific capacity-strengthening support under the Strategic Objectives and Strategic Results identified above, WFP will facilitate responsible and accountable partnerships for strengthening country capacities, ensuring coherent policies and actions, encouraging multi-stakeholder participation in implementation, and promoting innovation for achievement of all SDGs. - ➤ WFP will provide and facilitate support to capacity-strengthening of governments for the implementation of zero hunger and related national SDG plans, including through funding and support to South-South and triangular cooperation, and the provision of common services.
-WFP will focus on sectors where it has a core competency recognized by national stakeholders and partners in the country context as identified in WFP's CSPs. - To help ensure that no one is left behind, high-quality disaggregated data is crucial to inform appropriate and evidence-based programming.
-WFP will leverage its unique network of food security analysts to provide continuous support to the collection of reliable data and to build capacity for their timely dissemination, especially of data related to analyses of food insecurity, nutrition, vulnerability, risk and impact.
+In addition to providing specific capacity-strengthening support under the Strategic Objectives and Strategic Results identified above, WFP will facilitate responsible and accountable partnerships for strengthening country capacities, ensuring coherent policies and actions, encouraging multi-stakeholder participation in implementation, and promoting innovation for achievement of all SDGs. - ➤ WFP will provide and facilitate support to capacity-strengthening of governments for the implementation of zero hunger and related national SDG plans, including through support to South-South and triangular cooperation among developing countries, and the provision of common services.
+WFP will focus on sectors where it has a core competency recognized by national stakeholders and partners in the country context as identified in WFP's CSPs. - WFP will work with FAO and others, as appropriate, to promote evidence-based food and nutrition security decisions by strengthening national and regional capacity to undertake credible, relevant and timely assessments and analysis, and to serve as global references for food and nutrition security standards, statistics and information.
+The vision will be achieved through the implementation of activities that fall under four complementary pillars: i) capacity development to support information systems on food and nutrition security of member countries; ii) standards, methods, and tools for information systems on food and nutrition security; iii) monitoring and in-country food security and nutrition assessments; and iv) statistics, information and analysis on food and nutrition security (global public goods).
+The implementation of the joint strategy53 will emphasize national ownership and for leadership.
+Mechanisms collaboration, improved communication partnership-building have also been identified.
+The guiding principles of the strategy highlight, among other things, the need to systematically place governments at the centre of planning and decision-making processes.
+High priority is placed on ensuring complementarity with the policies and practices of partners, including national governments, regional institutions, civil society and academia. - ➤ WFP will actively participate in and contribute to country level and regional dialogues related to SDG2-relevant goals and/or targets, including key areas of policy and programmatic linkage between SDG2 and other goals, such as education, poverty alleviation, climate change, peace and justice, health or gender. - Activities designed and implemented with partners towards Strategic Result 5 will include institutional capacity strengthening; common services and platforms; and analysis, monitoring and joint needs assessments.
+Activities towards Strategic Result 6 will include institutional capacity strengthening; and analysis, monitoring and joint needs assessments.

+53 WFP/EB.2/2011/12-B

-- ➢ WFP will actively participate in and contribute to country level and regional dialogues related to SDG2-relevant goals and/or targets, including key areas of policy and programmatic linkage between SDG2 and other goals, such as education, poverty alleviation, climate change, peace and justice, health or gender. - Activities designed and implemented with partners towards Strategic Result 5 will include institutional capacity strengthening; common services and platforms; and analysis, monitoring and assessment.
-Activities towards Strategic Result 6 will include institutional capacity strengthening; and analysis, monitoring and assessment. - ➢ WFP envisions playing a limited role in working towards this Strategic Objective and the two Strategic Results where technical, organizational and institutional capacities are well developed, partnerships are in place, and policy frameworks are conducive to effective design, implementation and coordination of food security and nutrition interventions in humanitarian and development contexts.
+➤ WFP envisions playing a limited role in working towards this Strategic Objective and its two Strategic Results where technical, organizational and institutional capacities are well developed, partnerships are in place, and policy frameworks are conducive to effective design, implementation and coordination of food security and nutrition interventions in humanitarian and development contexts.